mark2011/pixelblanket/README.md

 of the screen.
 Any user or data input during the last 25 seconds of the minute period will suppress moving to the next photo
+* display clock and ring chimes on the quarter hour
 * respond to left, right, and rewind buttons on the remote control (requires a cec-enabled tv).
 Left and right change the photo by one position, rewind starts back at the beginning
+* runs on raspbian/pi and wheezy/linux with photos centered on non-hdmi 1080 screen resolutions and the with left/right/home keypad keys mapping to left/right/rewind functions

 ## Operating Instructions
 ```